‘NOT ME’, a MEMOIR by MARIANNE DISSARD

 'I got worse the more I was on stage, exposed but performing a role.
 And the more I toured, the less I had any sense of "home".
 Call them addictions, mental ill-health or self-directed delinquencies, these conditions all share a bedrock of isolation, guilt and shame.
 Frightfully alone in sickness as in recovery, I did it my way—a modern curse’, says Dissard, 'but many are not as lucky'.

-'Not Me', despite lifting the veil on some rarely-exposed aspects of eating disorders, is also the story of a dedicated yogini learning to give of herself as a teacher.
+'Not Me', despite lifting the veil on some rarely-exposed aspects of eating disorders, is not a recovery memoir.
+It is the story of a dedicated yogini learning to give of herself as a teacher.
 'Yoga had long been my raft on tour as in "real" life,' Dissard notes, 'but yoga in itself is not what "saved" me'.
 At the end of the book, Dissard fatefully ends up in Ramsgate where she finds not just a more stable home—ironically, on a wooden sailboat—but a community and the meaningful connections to vanquish isolation and sustain a permanent recovery.